 The Objectives of the E-Infrastructure & Data Management Project include:

-- Adopt Data Principles that establish a global, interoperable e-infrastructure with cost-effective solutions to widen access to data and ensure its proper management and long-term preservation.
+- Adopt Data Policy and Principles that establish a global, interoperable e-infrastructure with cost-effective solutions to widen access to data and ensure its proper management and long-term preservation.
 Researchers should be aware of, and plan for, the costs of data intensive research.
 (Adopted in October 2015)

 - Foster communication, collaboration and coordination between the wider research community and the Belmont Forum, and across Belmont Forum projects through a Data and e-Infrastructure Coordination Office established within a Belmont Forum Secretariat.